pradeepgitbit/Assignments/FrontendTesting/testing.md

-# Que->  Use tools like JMeter or Gatling to perform load testing on a web
-application and analyze the results to identify performance bottlenecks.?
+# Que->  Use tools like JMeter or Gatling to perform load testing on a web-application and analyze the results to identify performance bottlenecks.?

 Below is a **project** for **Load Testing a Web Application using Apache JMeter** with CI automation using **Jenkins**.

-You can copy these files exactly and push to **GitHub**.

 ---